 Because of his expertise on risky behaviors and strategies for prevention, and the opioid crisis, Bluthenthal has been interviewed and quoted in numerous media reports, including by the Boston Globe, Los Angeles Times and NPR’s Talk of the Nation, and has lectured extensively at national venues on these topics as well.
 He currently serves on the editorial board of Drug and Alcohol Dependence and International Journal of Drug Policy.
 He has also served on numerous advisory boards and NIH study sections.

 Bluthenthal received the Distinguished Scientific Contributions to Public Interest Award from the Society of Addiction Psychology/American Psychological Association in 2018, and the Excellence in Abstract Submission Among All Presenters Award from the HIV/AIDS Section of the American Public Health Association in 2017.
 He has been named Outstanding Reviewer by the American Journal of Preventive Medicine, International Journal of Drug Policy, and Drug and Alcohol Dependence.

 Bluthenthal received his PhD in sociology from the University of California, Berkeley, in 1998.
 His first faculty position was assistant professor of psychiatry and human behavior at the Charles R. Drew University of Medicine and Science in Los Angeles.
 He went on to become dean and professor with tenure in the sociology department at California State University Dominguez Hills in 2006.
-He also served as a senior scientist in the health program at the Rand Corporation from 1998 until 2010, when he joined the faculty at USC as a professor in the Department of Preventive Medicine.
+He also served as a senior scientist in the health program at the Rand Corporation from 1998 until 2010, when he joined the faculty at USC as a professor in the Department of Population and Public Health Sciences.